CambridgeEngineering/PartIB-Computing-Device-Programming/introduction.rst

 This activity has been made possible by two sponsors.

+- ARM and STMicroelectronics have donated the Nucleo microcontrollers, one per undergraduate student.
+We are very grateful to them.

 - The University of Cambridge provided financial support through a Teaching And Learning Innovation Fund to run a number of student projects and promote the use of Open Source tools in undergraduate